-Each student submits three final copies (on approved RAG paper) and an electronic copy of the thesis to the Archibald Library.
+Each student submits an electronic copy of the thesis to the Archibald Library.

-The Archibald Library will produce two bound copies of the thesis.
-One copy is for the library and the other will be returned to the student for her or his personal use.
+The Archibald Library will produce two bound copies of the thesis on approved paper.
+One copy is for the library and the other will be returned to the student for his or her personal use.
+A third, unbound copy is printed for the Briercrest archives.

-Students may wish to have additional copies of the thesis (bound or unbound) for themselves and/or for the chairperson of their committee (optional, though recommended).
-Hard copies of the thesis for these purposes should be submitted to Archibald Library along with the required three copies.
+Students may wish to have additional copies of the thesis (bound or unbound) for themselves and/or for the supervisor of their committee.
+See "Thesis Tuition and Fee Charges" for details on requesting additional copies of a thesis.